hyuna-oh/mission-docs-2021/vagrant.md

 !
 TODO
 ```
 * 삭제 명령어 : ```vagrant box remove NAME```
+**NOTE** The ```destroy``` command does not remove a box that may have been installed on your computer during vagrant up.
+Thus, even if you run vagrant destroy, the box installed in the system will still be present on the hard drive.
+To return your computer to the state as it was before vagrant up command, you need to use vagrant box remove.
 ## 3. VM의 설정 변경
 ### 3.1.
 CORE & MEMORY
 * 방법1)